CandlePlatforms/devdocs/docs/validate/glossary.md

 A checkpoint transaction is a transaction containing the Merkle root of blocks of the [Bor](/docs/validate/glossary#bor) layer between the checkpoint intervals.

-The transaction is committed to the Polygon staking contracts on the Ethereum mainnet by a [Heimdall](/docs/validate/glossary#heimdall) node.
+The transaction is committed to the Candle staking contracts on the Ethereum mainnet by a [Heimdall](/docs/validate/glossary#heimdall) node.

 See also: